Soundcore Life Q20 Review

 Overall, we think these headphones sound good, and their weak points are benign enough that most listeners will be more than pleased, especially considering the low price.

-Here again the Soundcore Life Q20 punches well above its price class, providing nice cushy padding that creates a solid seal against the head to passively block out noise, as well as effective active noise cancelling technology.
+Here again, the Life Q20 punches well above its price class, providing nice cushy padding that creates a solid seal against the head to passively block out noise, as well as effective active noise-canceling technology.

-The Soundcore Life Q20 passes the basic noise cancelling tests --blocking out the hum of airplane engines or whirring fans-- with aplomb.
-These sorts of predictable, lower-pitched noise are almost unnoticeable when using noise cancellation without music playing, and once music is turned on they become completely imperceptible.
+The Soundcore Life Q20 passes the basic noise-canceling tests --blocking out the hum of airplane engines or whirring fans-- with aplomb.
+These sorts of predictable, lower-pitched noise are almost unnoticeable when using noise cancellation without music playing, and once the music is turned on they become completely imperceptible.

-The main weakness of the Soundcore Life Q20's noise cancellation is speech.
-People talking around you are more noticeable with these headphones than with the leaders in the noise cancelling field.
+The main weakness of the Life Q20's noise cancellation is speech.
+People talking around you are more noticeable with these headphones than with the leaders in the noise-canceling field.
 The voices of those people do take on an ethereal, thin, almost ghostly quality that makes them easier to ignore, but they are noticeable nonetheless.

-Overall we found the noise cancelling of these headphones to be far from perfect, but plenty effective enough to allow us to concentrate in noisy environments, and to cut out the sounds that would most degrade our music listening Experience.
+Overall we found the noise-canceling of these headphones to be far from perfect, but plenty effective enough to allow us to concentrate in noisy environments, and to cut out the sounds that would most degrade our music listening experience.

-Perhaps the most pleasant thing about the Soundcore Life Q20's fit is the ample, spongy padding and the faux leather upholstery that mimics the feel of what many of the premium models offer.
+The ample, spongy padding and the faux leather upholstery mimics the feel of what many of the premium models offer.
 The earcups themselves are also on the larger side, providing much better accommodation for larger ears than the vast majority of competing models in the same price range.
 Though people with larger ears may still get some contact between their ears and the padding, that padding is so soft it generally won't create any hotspots, even after hours of wear.

-The only gripe we really have with the Soundcore Life Q20 comfort-wise is its headband, While it feels perfectly fine against the head, even in its most retracted state it is fairly long.
-If you head is on the smaller side, there's a decent chance you won't be able to adjust the headphones small enough that the earcups are correctly positioned while the headband fits snugly over the top of your head.
+The only gripe we have with the Life Q20 comfort-wise is its headband.
+While it feels perfectly fine against the head, even in its most retracted state it is fairly long.
+If your head is on the smaller side, there's a decent chance you won't be able to adjust the headphones small enough that the earcups are correctly positioned while the headband fits snugly over the top of your head.

-The Soundcore Life Q20's controls are generally quite intuitive.
-On the left earcup one button turns the power on and off, while another turns the active noise cancellation on and off.
-The headphones audibly conform when you adjust the noise cancellation, and let you know how much battery is left when you turn them on.
+The Life Q20's controls are generally quite intuitive.
+On the left earcup, one button turns the power on and off, while another turns the active noise cancellation on and off.
+The headphones audibly confirm when you adjust the noise cancellation, and let you know how much battery is left when you turn them on.